wp-plugins/securimage-wp/readme.txt

 For the registration form, the proper hook needed is `<?php do_action( 'register_form' ); ?>`

 The calls to these actions should go in the template where you want the CAPTCHA image to appear.

+= How to install audio files for CAPTCHA audio =

+Automatic installation of audio files may not work for a number of reasons (e.g. directories not writable by the server, http wrapper not enabled for fopen/file_get_contents, low memory limits) but this does not mean audio files cannot be used.

+If automatic installation is not available, audio files can be downloaded from [https://www.phpcaptcha.org/download](https://www.phpcaptcha.org/download) and manually placed in the Securimage-WP plugin directory.

+To install audio files, extract the contents of the language pack you wish to use to the `wp-content/plugins/securimage-wp/lib` directory preserving the directory structure from the audio package (so the resulting directories are `lib/audio/en`, `lib/audio/de`, `lib/audio/fr` etc).

 = The refresh button does not work =